Menu Close

 2. Avoid the added ‘extras’

 “Often, there’s no need to go for the dough balls, naan bread or extra dips when you’re ordering a takeaway,” says Hope.
-Usually you’ll find that a main meal is more than enough to fill you up without leaving you with that uncomfortable bloated feeling.”

 3. Pass on the desserts

 Meal deals can often trick us into buying more food than we need as we’re convinced we’re getting a good deal.
-However, if you’re trying to lose weight, buying dessert can add hundreds of calories onto your overall total.
+However, if you’re trying to lose weight, buying dessert can add hundreds of calories to your overall total.

 “If you’re ordering a takeaway at home there’s no need to buy the brownies which are advertised along with the main,” stresses Hope.
 “Getting into the habit of buying dessert with every takeaway can quickly add up on the calories.”